 Now we would be considered fundamentalists, so this man is predicting that we are going to continue to decline.

 [Attitudes:] People are more tolerant of and comfortable with divorce, abortion, homosexuality.
 What Englehart detects is a shift in what people want out of life.
 The once all-consuming concern for economic and physical security has been replaced with post-modern priorities emphasizing self-expression and quality of life.

 Englehart shows us that the change that we thought has been so intense is really just beginning.

 According to this modern prophet, things are going to get worse.
 We may yet be scattered into a thousand pieces until not one stone is upon another.

 In both the church and the world, what is happening is creating a huge skepticism about God, about His Word, about the ministry, about God's purpose, and His way as shown by His doctrines.
 This is a part of what is scattering the church, and in both the church and the world, it is destroying old beliefs and virtues.
 In the world it is creating a religion that is a polyglot blend of concepts from all over the world.

 I am going to quote from another article that I got from The Charlotte Observer, August 4, 1997, and it is titled, "Religious Diversity Changing."
 The sub-heading is: "Will incorporating parts of other religions enrich lives, or just muddy the faith?"

 Historically religious diversity met clearly defined beliefs that distinguish one group from another.
 At best it meant contending for those beliefs while respecting those of different faiths.

-Isn't that interesting.
+Is that not interesting.
 There is a verse that says that we have to "contend for the faith once delivered."
-Well, this man says that at one time that's what it meant.
+Well, this man says that at one time that is what it meant.

 The new definition of diversity however focuses more on incorporating another's belief in yours.